xXVevzZXx/Wind-Waker-texture-customizer/README.md

 ### Bugs

 It would be great if you could report any bugs you may find to me on Discord: Sarah#0929.

+### Todo

+- Simple/Advanced mode for manual/automatic shadings
+- Preset implementation
+- Include source textures into jar if permission is given